yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 - Select the target investment account.
 This is where your transactions will be moved to.

 ------------------------------------------------------------------------------------------------------------------------
-PROCESSING OPTIONS: (These dictate how the extension operates under certain conditions)
+PROCESSING OPTIONS: (These dictate how the extension operates under certain conditions).
 - The default settings are very 'safe' and you should leave these settings unchanged for the first attempt of the move.

 - When you click PROCEED, the extension will VALIDATE the move, and it will present you with any problems found.